portlandcodeschool/jsi/_posts/00-02-03-closures-scope.md

 date: 2015-01-14
 ---

-# Note: this page was written for a previous term, and probably doesn't reflect the actual class content for this day.

 Understanding _closures_ and _scope_ will help us really understand what's going on when we use variables inside and outside of functions.

 You may already be using closures and scope effectively without knowing it!
 We now just need to attach some terms so that you have a common vocabulary to discuss these concepts with other programmers.

 ## Scope